Relativistic mergers of compact binaries in clusters: The fingerprint of the spin: Testing the implementation

 \item the total angular momentum must converge to the predicted absolute value

 \item the predicted final value should be independent of the time until coalescence.

 \end{enumerate}

 Figure (\ref{fig:spinestimation}) shows the time evolution of both the predicted absolute value of the final spin at any given time during the inspiral and the actual total angular momentum.
 As one can see, for equal masses this gives a consistent value. $\vec J$ is decreasing due to gravitational radiation until it reaches the prediction.
+At the latest times close to the merger, there will remain a small difference between $\vec J$ and the predicted value due to the cut-off at $5\,R_S$ and due to other effects that are part of the numerical relativity simulations but not modelled in our PN integration.